 Design and Character.

-The Developer agrees it will incorporate design elements consistent with a farm theme for East, West and North periphery facades.
+The Developer agrees it will incorporate Carnation design standards and design elements consistent with a historic agriculture/farm theme for East, West and North periphery facades.
 The City and Developer agree that the Site Plan, public safety, and fire ratings shall not be compromised by these elements.
-These fa9ade elements shall include but not be limited to: color schemes, peaked roof elements, covered walk-ways in front to the office spaces, cupulas, window, rooflines and landscaping element solely for aesthetic purposes.
+These facade elements shall include but not be limited to: color schemes, peaked roof elements, covered walk-ways in front of the office spaces, cupulas, window, rooflines and landscaping element solely for aesthetic purposes.

 Environmental and Traffic.